dburger/cheats/cheats-bash.md

 $ ls -l | while read X Y; do echo $X; done
 ```

-# Read a string separating by newlines
+# Read from a string variable, separating by newlines

 ```bash
 while IFS= read -r path; do